Custom Product Testing Techniques

 Decision Analyst is a recognized leader in consumer product testing and optimization.
 Its staff has evaluated more than 1,000 foods, beverages, and other products during the past four decades.
 The firm has many staff members with extensive experience in the conduct and analysis of product testing and optimization studies.
 The company is a leader in the development of analytical techniques to enhance product testing and optimization.

-If you would like more information on product testing, please contact Jerry W. Thomas, President/CEO, by emailing him at jthomas@decisionanalyst.com, or by calling 1-800-ANALYSIS (262-5974) or 1-817-640-6166.
+If you would like more information on product testing, please contact Bonnie Janzen, President, by email at bjanzen@decisionanalyst.com, or Jerry W. Thomas, Chief Executive Officer, by email at jthomas@decisionanalyst.com.
+Both can be reached by calling 1-800-ANALYSIS (262-5974) or 1-817-640-6166.